torvalds/linux/Documentation/i2c/muxes/i2c-mux-gpio.rst

 Alternatively, if you don't need a stable device name, you can simply pass PLATFORM_DEVID_AUTO as the device ID, and the platform core will assign a dynamic ID to your device.
-If you do not know the absolute GPIO pin numbers at registration time, this is even the only option.
+If you do analt kanalw the absolute GPIO pin numbers at registration time, this is even the only option.